HamidAliZain/Learn-HTML5/step 02/step_04_OrderList/Readme.md

 # Order List

-In HTML, you can create ordered lists using the <ol> element.
+In HTML, you can create ordered lists using the element.
 An ordered list is a list of items where each item is automatically numbered.
-Each list item is represented by the <li> element.
+Each list item is represented by the element.
 Here's how you can create an ordered list:

 ```
 <ol>